Characters of the DC Extended Universe: John Economos

-John Economos (portrayed by Steve Agee) is the somewhat bumbling but well-meaning warden of Belle Reve Penitentiary.
-Economos rebels against Waller after realizing she intends to allow Starro to rampage through Corto Maltese along with the rest of the Task Force X command staff.
+John Economos (portrayed by Steve Agee) is the somewhat bumbling but well-meaning warden of Belle Reve Penitentiary as well as an A.R.G.U.S. agent.
+Economos, along with the rest of the Task Force X command staff, rebels against Waller after realizing she intends to allow Starro to rampage through Corto Maltese.
 Economos and Harcourt are subsequently reassigned to Project Butterfly as punishment.

 Economos is initially bullied by Peacemaker, only to earn his respect after Economos saves his life.
-Economos goes on to prove his worth as a valuable team member by repeatedly saving the lives of his comrades.
-After the Butterflies are defeated, Economos is reinstated as warden.
+After the Butterflies are defeated, Economos is reinstated as warden; however, he is reassigned to the headquarters where he works on Project Sanctuary.
+There, he grows increasingly dissatisfied with how the new director, Rick Flag Sr., runs the agency, leading him to leave and co-found Checkmate.

 Later, he locates Billy Batson / Shazam to recruit him into the Justice Society.

 Jor-El and Lara Lor-Van

 Jor-El (portrayed by Russell Crowe) and Lara Lor-Van (portrayed by Ayelet Zurer) are Kal-El/Clark Kent's biological parents from Krypton.
 Jor-El is the planet's chief scientist while Lara is part of the planet's Thinker Guild.
 Both were genetically engineered from Kryptonian technology like the rest of the planet's population and assigned roles in society including their occupation and marriage, but decide to conceive a child from natural means, resulting in Kal-El's birth.

 After trying in vain to persuade the Kryptonian High Council to evacuate the doomed planet, Jor-El steals the Codex containing genetic information for future Kryptonians and infuses it with his son before he and Lara send Kal-El to Earth in a spacecraft, fending off a coup by General Zod long enough for their son's ship to escape.
 Zod executes Jor-El before he and his followers are captured and sentenced to the Phantom Zone, while Lara survives until the planet's implosion from over-mining its core.

 Jor-El and Lara leave their son with a holographic computer program embedded in the ship's key, which simulates Jor-El's knowledge and personality.
 Clark uses the key to activate a dormant Kryptonian scout ship, after which his father's uploaded Artificial Intelligence teaches him the history of Krypton and explains why he and Lara sent Kal to Earth.
 When Zod and his followers escape the Phantom Zone, locate Clark, and begin to invade the Earth, Clark gives the key to Lois while on board Zod's ship, uploading Jor-El's program into the mainframe, allowing the program to aid Clark and Lois in escaping and informing them on how to defeat Zod's forces.
 Zod encounters Jor-El's AI when stealing the scout ship, wiping the program off the ship after some banter.
 The key with Jor-El's AI is ultimately destroyed when Emil Hamilton uses it to activate Kal-El's spacecraft and crash with Zod's mothership, sending the Kryptonians except for Superman and Zod back to the Phantom Zone.